waste-of-kindergarten/xpython37-v0.1/python/Doc/library/urllib.request.rst

    (X11; U; Linux i686) Gecko/20071127 Firefox/2.0.0.11"``, while
    :mod:`urllib`'s default user agent string is ``"Python-urllib/2.6"`` (on Python 2.6).
+   All header keys are sent in camel case.

    An appropriate ``Content-Type`` header should be included if the *data* argument is present.
 If this header has not been provided and *data*